btittelbach/esp32_12chan_lowside_pwm_pcb/readme.md

 ## Firmware

-for easy use, flash WLED-ESP32 and use web-interface to configure 4 "LEDS" as RGB-Strips with gpio pins listed above.
+for easy use, flash WLED-ESP32 and use web-interface to configure 4 "LEDS" as RGB-Strips with GPIO pins listed above.